Mohamed-moneim-said/Shumway-player/README.md

 # Shumway player
+Shumway is a Flash VM and runtime written in JavaScript
 ## how to use Shumway player
+First download clone project using this link "https://github.com/Mohamed-moneim-said/Shumway-player.git" and unarchive file

-Create a web page (e.g. demo.html) that includes shuobject.js:
+create a web page (e.g. demo.html) that includes shuobject.js:

     <script src='./bower_components/shumway-dist/shuobject.js'></script>
 and, in a JavaScript, instantiate SWF file viewer similar to swfobject: